Flow-based Conformal Prediction for Multi-dimensional Time Series

-We evaluate FCP against several conformal prediction methods covering various existing approaches: MultiDimSPCI~\citep{xu2024conformal}, OT-CP~\citep{thurinoptimal}, CONTRA~\citep{fang2025contra}, conformal prediction using local ellipsoids~\citep{messoudi2022ellipsoidal}, CopulaCPTS~\citep{sun2022copula}, and conformal prediction using empirical and Gaussian copulas~\citep{messoudi2021copula}.
+We evaluate FCP against several conformal prediction methods: MultiDimSPCI~\citep{xu2024conformal}, OT-CP~\citep{thurinoptimal}, CONTRA~\citep{fang2025contra}, conformal prediction using local ellipsoids~\citep{messoudi2022ellipsoidal}, CopulaCPTS~\citep{sun2022copula}, and conformal prediction using empirical and Gaussian copulas~\citep{messoudi2021copula}.
 We also include two widely used probabilistic time series forecasting methods as baselines: Temporal Fusion Transformer (TFT)~\citep{lim2021temporal} and DeepAR~\citep{salinas2020deepar}.
 Although TFT and DeepAR are originally developed for time series with univariate outcomes, we adapt them to our multi-dimensional setting by constructing independent copulas using the predicted intervals for each output dimension.
-Additional details and setup of the baselines are provided in Appendix~\ref{appendix:implementation_details}.
+Further details on the baseline methods and their experimental setup are provided in Appendix~\ref{appendix:implementation_details}.

 \paragraph{Datasets and base predictor.}